 Her work has been recognized nationally with awards from the Council for Advancement and Support of Education, the University Professional Continuing Education Association, and the Collegiate Sports Information Directors of America.
 She holds a B.A. degree from Juniata College and an M.S. degree from Penn State University.
 She is a consultant and lecturer on issues and opportunities related to strategic communications and she is a certified facilitator for Development Dimensions International (DDI).

-Since 2012, Dr. Larry Ragan has served as a Co-Director for the Center for Online Innovation in Learning at Penn State, where he helps direct the center's mission of research, scholarship, technology innovation, and leadership development programming.
-Dr. Ragan has been a part of the creation and management of Penn State World Campus since its inception in 1998, serving as Director for Instructional Design and Development and Director of Faculty Development.
+From 2012 to 2017, Dr. Ragan served as a Co-Director for the Center for Online Innovation in Learning at Penn State, where he directed the center's mission of research, scholarship, technology innovation, and leadership development programming.
+He has been a part of the creation and management of Penn State World Campus since its inception in 1998, serving as Director for Instructional Design and Development and Director of Faculty Development.

 Since 2009, Dr. Ragan has served as Co-Director of the Institute for Emerging Leadership in Online Learning (IELOL).
-In partnership with the leadership at the Online Learning Consortium (formerly Sloan-C), IELOL addresses the operational and strategic leadership of the design, development, and preparation of the next-generation of leadership in online learning.
+In partnership with the Online Learning Consortium, IELOL addresses the operational and strategic leadership of the design, development, and preparation of the next-generation of leadership in online learning.
 Dr. Ragan previously served as founding Co-director and faculty of the EDUCAUSE Learning Technology Leadership program.
 He is active in the design and delivery of international leadership development institutes, and in 2011, was recognized as a Sloan-C Faculty Fellow.

 Jeff Smith has been with Penn State World Campus since 1999.
 He joined Penn State after 15 years with IBM, where he held leadership positions in HQ consolidation and restructuring accounting, as well as joint ventures strategy and operations.